Colour: Deep Ruby

 The Bottelary area forms part of granitic hills and the reddish- and yellowish- brown soils are highly suited to the production of quality wine grapes.
 The soils are acidic, have great water retention capabilities and are well drained.
 Soil types include Oakleaf, Tukulu, Hutton and Clovelly.

 Vineyards in the Bottelary Hills are planted at varying heights from 150m to up to 400m above sea level.
-All of these factors contribute to crafting unique, distinctive wines with a sense of place.
+All these factors contribute to crafting unique, distinctive wines with a sense of place.